Sleep Learning – Latest Research

 Subliminal study shows subconscious learning is possible

 Subconscious learning probably is possible, say US researchers.
-What's more, subconscious learning may affect our conscious decisions - without our realising it.
+What’s more, subconscious learning may affect our conscious decisions – without our realizing it.

 Takeo Watanabe and his colleagues at Boston University found that people who had watched a particular direction of subliminal dot movement during a letter-naming trial were significantly better at picking it out later.